-Franklin Center has an electronic security access system, with video feed, to the front desk.
+Franklin Center has an electronic security access system, with video feed, to the front entrance.
 The building will be locked and secured after 8:20 a.m. and remain locked for the remainder of the school day.
 No one except Franklin Center personnel will have free access to the building after that time.
-To gain access, come to the front entrance and push the button on the right.
+To gain access, come to the front entrance and speak with the Administration Assistant.

-All visitors entering school grounds on school days during regular business hours must register at the Front Desk.
+All visitors entering Franklin Center during regular business hours must register at the Front Desk.